 Every adventure needs a place to start.
 The maps in this post feature the town of Cross Tree, from a fantasy setting.
 Moving forward I plan to flesh the place out a bit.
 I will post a about what can be found within the town, its citizens, and the area at large.

 For the time being I think I will try to keep much of what I post as system agnostic as possible.
-These days, I am most likely to be playing 5e Dungeons & Dragons but I’d like to put content out there that would be useful to just about everyone.
-I’d be curious to hear what fantasy system you’re playing.
+I intend to put out content that would be useful to just about everyone.
+I would be curious to hear what fantasy system you’re playing.

 In case anyone is curious, I created these using the Cities of Schley Symbol Set from Campaign Cartographer.
 I have included a version with just the title, one with labels, and also one with labels & a grid.
 Feel free to use these as you like for your own games or simply as inspiration for something more grand.